shaunsmith/fn-node-invokebyendpoint/README.md

 The `invokefunc.js` utility is based on the [OCI Node.js request signing example](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/signingrequests.htm#NodeJS).
-The only difference this code and the signing example is the addition of code to decrypt the private key using a passphrase.
-The changes are noted in the code.
+The only difference between this code and the signing example is the addition of code to decrypt the private key using a passphrase.
+The changes are noted in comments in the `sign` function.